 Here’s to being a light!

-**PS: Don’t forget to grab your FREE copy of our brand NEW Quick Reference Guide of our 7 favorite lighting diagrams!!
-You’ll never have to wonder where to place your light throughout the wedding day again!
+**PS: Don’t forget to grab your FREE copy of our brand NEW updated for 2019 guide of our 7 favorite lighting diagrams!!
+Save it to your phone and take it with you…and you’ll never have to wonder where to place your light throughout the wedding day again!